TikTok's Obsession With 'Hair Training' Has Gone Too Far

 Should I be washing my hair every day?

-There are a lot of people that will shame you for washing your hair every day but the truth is that most scalp experts — who know everything there is to know about hair health — are daily hair washers.
+Some people may shame you for washing your hair every day but the truth is that most scalp experts — who know everything there is to know about hair health — are daily hair washers.
 "I actually do the opposite of hair training and typically wash my hair every day," says Reavey.
 "It really is a myth that you shouldn’t wash your hair too often.
 Would you ever go a day without washing your face?
 Oil on the scalp and hair is normal."

 If you shampoo daily, keep on it.
 If you're an every-other day, that's cool, too.
 According to Reavey, there are clear signs it's time to wash: You have excess oil, noticeable odor, itchiness or irritation, limp hair, or difficulty styling.
-However, if you're looking to go an extra day every once in a while, there are healthy ways to get there.
+However, if you're looking to go an extra day every once in a while, there are healthy ways to get there, many of which I've implemented.

 How can I wash my hair less?

-Note: This story was originally published on October 23, 2023 and has been updated.